Release-Engineering-Group-13/CS4295_FinalProject/README.md

     poetry install
     ```

+Windows users might run into issues when trying to use Poetry for this project.
+In that case, use a venv virtual environment:
+2. Create a virtual environment
+    ```bash
+    python -m venv yourenv
+    ```
+3. Install requirements in virtual environment
+    ```bash
+    path\to\yourenv\activate
+    pip install -r requirements.txt
+    ```

 4. Authentication

     In order to download the dataset, you must first authenticate using an kaggle API token.
 Go to the 'Account' tab of your user profile and select 'Create New Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.